roberson3d/roberson3d.github.io/pages/resume.md

 ### Senior Client Engineer
 **Kongregate (Synapse Games)**, March 2014 - Present.
 Built several mobile games including TMNT: Mutant Madness, Rift Heroes, and Spellstone.
-Responsible for most of the Spellstone client development, combat in Rift and TMNT, a multitude of game screens and UI menus accross all games, as well as maintaining and updating the build systems and processes for all games.
+Responsible for most of the Spellstone client development, combat in Rift and TMNT, a multitude of game screens and UI menus accross all games, as well as maintaining and updating the build systems for all games.

 ### Co-Founder, Developer
 **The Amiable**, June 2013 - 2015.